mhmatthewhugley/OnePlus-Nord-N10-5G-T-Mobile-BE2028-Carrier-Unlocked-Multiple_Things/README.md

 This section of instructions is for prepping to patch the boot image by pushing the magisk apk to /sdcard so it can be installed.

 29. ./adb push ./Files/HavocOS\ 2022-04-17/Magisk/APK/Magisk-v24.3.apk /sdcard
-30. Boot, install apk, then follow the next section below.
+30. Boot, install apk, open, then follow the next section below.

 This section of instructions is for flashing the patched boot image.